tatdig/TDCoin-lightning/doc/MAKING-RELEASES.md

    & coolness.
 2. Use `devtools/changelog.py` to collect the changelog entries from pull request commit messages and merge them into the manually maintained `CHANGELOG.md`.
+This does API queries to GitHub, which are severely ratelimited unless you use an API token: set the `GH_TOKEN` environment variable to a Personal Access Token from https://github.com/settings/tokens
-3. Update the CHANGELOG.md with [Unreleased] changed to v<VERSION>-rc1.
+3. Create a new CHANGELOG.md heading to v<VERSION>-rc1, and create a link at the bottom.
 Note that you should exactly copy the date and name format from a previous release, as the `build-release.sh` script relies on this.
 4. Create a PR with the above.

 ### Releasing -rc1